bolcom/hive_compared_bq/README.md

 ```
 [INFO]  [2017-09-15 10:59:20,851]  (MainThread) Analyzing the columns ['rowkey', 'calc_timestamp', 'categorization_step', 'dts_modified', 'global_id', 'product_category', 'product_group', 'product_subgroup', 'product_subsubgroup', 'unit'] with a sample of 10000 values
-[INFO]  [2017-09-15 10:59:22,285]  (MainThread) Best column to do a GROUP BY is rowkey (apparitions of most frequent value: 1 / the 50 most frequentvalues sum up 50 apparitions)
+[INFO]  [2017-09-15 10:59:22,285]  (MainThread) Best column to do a GROUP BY is rowkey (occurrences of most frequent value: 1 / the 50 most frequentvalues sum up 50 occurrences)
 [INFO]  [2017-09-15 10:59:22,286]  (MainThread) Executing the 'Group By' Count queries for sluangsay.hive_compared_bq_table (hive) and bidwh2.hive_compared_bq_table (bigQuery) to do first comparison
-No differences where found when doing a Count on the tables sluangsay.hive_compared_bq_table and bidwh2.hive_compared_bq_table and grouping by on the column rowkey
+No differences were found when doing a Count on the tables sluangsay.hive_compared_bq_table and bidwh2.hive_compared_bq_table and grouping by on the column rowkey
 [INFO]  [2017-09-15 10:59:48,727]  (MainThread) Executing the 'shas' queries for hive_sluangsay.hive_compared_bq_table and bigQuery_bidwh2.hive_compared_bq_table to do final comparison
-Sha queries were done and no differences where found: the tables hive_sluangsay.hive_compared_bq_table and bigQuery_bidwh2.hive_compared_bq_table are equal!
+Sha queries were done and no differences were found: the tables hive_sluangsay.hive_compared_bq_table and bigQuery_bidwh2.hive_compared_bq_table are equal!
 ```

 The first 2 lines describe the first step of the algorithm (see the explanation of the algorithm later), and we see that `rowkey` is the column that is here used to perform the `Group By` operations.<br/>